influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.3/introduction/index.md

 ---

-The introductory documentation includes all the information you need to get up and running with Enterprise Kapacitor.
+The introductory documentation includes all the information you need to get up and running with Kapacitor Enterprise.

 ## [Downloads](/enterprise_kapacitor/v1.3/introduction/downloads/)